 \section{The market portfolio and the relative wealth equation}

-In this section we describe the market portfolio, market weights and derive the investor's relative wealth equation.
+In this section we introduce the market weights and market portfolio, and derive the investor's relative wealth equation.
 We assume that we are working with strictly positive and finite price processes $P_i$ throughout.